NU-CUCIS/IRNet/README.md

 * `train_utils.py`: Utility code for training the model.

-* `sample`: A sample run folder that contains running configuration and a 17-layered IRNet trained using random split of a subset from oqmd-c.csv in training-data folder.
+* `sample`: A sample run folder that contains running configuration and a 17-layered IRNet model trained using random split of a subset from `oqmd-c.csv` in `training-data` folder.

 ## Running the code